Neighbourhood Planning in Withersfield

 Where are the documents available

-The documents are available below for inspection and commenting online and hard copies are available to view at the following locations:
+The documents are available below for inspection online and hard copies are available to view at the following locations:

 Hard copies of the documents can be sent to those who are unable to easily view them online.
 Please call strategic planning on 01284 757368 or email neighbourhood.planning@westsuffolk.gov.uk to use this service.